hydrodynamicstability/statquotes/README.md

   - George E. P. Box (1998)

-  - Statistics as a catalyst to learning by scientific method part II - a discussion, *Journal of Quality Technology*, 31:  16-29.
+  - Statistics as a catalyst to learning by scientific method,  Response to the discussion, *Journal of Quality Technology*, 31:  67-72.

 - "It's easier to get involved than it is to extricate yourself."